 For over fifty years, rock & roll photographer Bob Gruen has captured some of the most memorable images of rock’s legendary performers, both on and offstage.
 From Bob Dylan and John Lennon to Sid Vicious and Iggy Pop; from the Rolling Stones and the Ramones to the New York Dolls and Kiss; from Tina Turner and Yoko Ono to Debbie Harry and Courtney Love, these iconic photographs record the public lives and private moments of music’s most famous artists.

 Generous support for this exhibition is provided by Sherman Wells Sylvester & Stamelman LLP.

-In addition to Gruen’s photographs there will be screenings of his films in the Museum’s Bickford Theatre throughout the course of the exhibition.
+In addition to Gruen’s photographs there were screenings of his films in the Museum’s Bickford Theatre throughout the exhibition.

 New York Dolls: All Dolled Up (2005)

 Drawn from footage over a period of three years, Bob Gruen and his wife Nadya used a portable video recorder to create this feature-length documentary following the band from their early performances in New York to their West Coast tour.

 New York Dolls: Lookin’ Fine On Television (2011)

 Features period footage of the legendary proto-glam/punk forebearers, shot by Bob Gruen and his wife Nadya, from New York City to the TV studios, clubs, and swimming pools of Los Angeles.

 Image Credit Top: Bob Gruen,Led Zeppelin, New York, 1973.Photo courtesy of the artist.